This post may contain affiliate links. Please see our disclosure policy.

 It’s best at room temperature, so making cranberry sauce ahead and canning it saves a lot of time when you’re trying to get the big meal on the table.

-It’s easy to make at home, either as whole berry or jellied cranberry sauce.
+It’s easy to make at home, either as whole berry or jellied cranberry sauce, or mix in other fruits to suit your taste.

 (Be aware though, that if you’re using frozen cranberries you’ll need to make whole berry, as they don’t set quite right in the jellied version.)